dotnet/templating/docs/Exit-Codes.md

 ## <a name="70"></a>70 - Unexpected internal software issue

 The result received from template engine core is not expected.
-[File a bug](https://github.com/dotnet/templating/issues/new) if you encounter this exit code.
+[File a bug](https://github.com/dotnet/templating/issues/new?title=Unexpected%20Internal%20Software%20Issue%20(EX_SOFTWARE)) if you encounter this exit code.

 This is a semi-standardized exit code (see [EX_SOFTWARE in /usr/include/sysexits.h](https://github.com/openbsd/src/blob/master/include/sysexits.h#L107))

 ## <a name="73"></a>73 - Can't create output file.

 The operation was cancelled due to detection of an attempt to perform destructive changes to existing files.
-This can happen if you are attempting to instantiate template into the same folder where it was previously instantiated under same target name (specified via `--name` option)
+This can happen if you are attempting to instantiate template into the same folder where it was previously instantiated under same target name (specified via `--name` option or defaults to the target directory name)

 _Example:_
 ```console